Longfield Solar Energy Farm Limited is proposing a new solar farm site. The project is a joint venture between EDF Renewables (EDFR) and Padero Solar.

-If they grant the DCO, it would be sited on farmland north east of Chelmsford and north of the A12 between Boreham, Hatfield Peverel, Great Leighs and Terling.
-The site falls across both the City Council and Braintree District administrative areas.
+This site is on land north east of Chelmsford, between Boreham, Hatfield Peverel, Great Leighs and Terling.
+The site falls across both the Chelmsford City Council and Braintree District Council administrative areas.

 The proposal for the solar farm includes: